Connor McDavid's Success and Achievements in Timeline

 2016: IIHF World Championship & World Cup of Hockey

-In 2016, McDavid joined the Canadian senior team for the IIHF World Championship, scoring his first goal in the gold-medal match against Finland.
+In 2016, McDavid joined the Canadian senior team for the IIHF World Championship, scoring a goal in the gold-medal match against Finland to secure the tournament win.
 He was also named captain of Team North America for the 2016 World Cup of Hockey.

-In 2016, McDavid won his first international gold medal since 2016 in a senior-level tournament.
+In 2016, McDavid won his first international gold medal at the IIHF World Championship after Canada shutout Finland 2-0.

 2019: NHL First Star of the Week

-Connor McDavid started the 2019-20 season as the NHL First Star of the Week with 12 points through the first five games of the year.
+In 2019, McDavid started the season as the NHL First Star of the Week with 12 points through the first five games of the year.

-In 2019, the NHLPA voted McDavid the best forward in the league.
+In 2019, the NHLPA voted McDavid the best forward in the league, highlighting his skill and impact.

 2020: Recorded 100 Points in Shortened Season

-During the shortened 2020-21 NHL season, McDavid recorded 100 points for the fourth time in his career.
+During the 2020-21 season, which was shortened to 56 games due to the COVID-19 pandemic, McDavid recorded 100 points for the fourth time in his career.

-In 2020, Connor McDavid made his fourth All-Star Game appearance as captain of the Pacific Division, but was kept from a fourth consecutive Fastest Skater win by Mathew Barzal.
+In 2020, McDavid made his fourth All-Star Game appearance as captain of the Pacific Division.
+He was kept from a fourth consecutive Fastest Skater win by Mathew Barzal.

-In 2020, the NHLPA voted McDavid the best forward in the league.
+In 2020, for the second consecutive year, the NHLPA voted McDavid the best forward in the league.

 January 14, 2021: McDavid scores hat-trick against Canucks

-On January 14, 2021, Connor McDavid scored his first hat-trick of the 2020-21 season in a game against the Vancouver Canucks, which the Oilers won 5-2.
+On January 14, 2021, Connor McDavid scored the first hat-trick of the 2020–21 season in a 5–2 victory for the Oilers against the Vancouver Canucks.

-On May 9, 2021, Connor McDavid reached 100 points in the 2020-21 season in a game against the Vancouver Canucks.
-He reached this milestone in only 53 games, making him the fastest to reach 100 points since Mario Lemieux in the 1995-96 season.
+On May 9, 2021, Connor McDavid reached 100 points in the 53rd game of the pandemic-shortened season during a four-point performance against the Vancouver Canucks.

-In 2021, McDavid joined Gretzky as the only players to unanimously win the Hart Memorial Trophy, as voted by the Professional Hockey Writers' Association.
+In 2021, McDavid unanimously won the Hart Memorial Trophy, as voted by members of the Professional Hockey Writers' Association, joining Gretzky as the only players to achieve this.

 2022: Won Maurice "Rocket" Richard Trophy